 - Personal or Company check made payable to: Eric T. Zwayer, Tax Collector, providing payment is received on or before May 31st.

-- By telephone or online if paying by credit card.
+- By telephone or online if paying by credit card, a 2.95% convenience fee is charged by our software provider.